Michigan Democrats vie for House seats, including Conyers' | New Country 923

 The 13th District covers a much of Detroit and a number of suburbs, but as of 11:30 p.m., many of those communities hadn’t reported any results.

-Early returns in both a special election to finish the final two months of Conyers’ term and the race for the Democratic nomination to run unopposed for a full two-year term that starts in January showed that Detroit City Council President Brenda Jones and former state Rep. Rashida Tlaib were locked in a tight race.
+Early returns in both a special primary election to finish the final two months of Conyers’ term and a race for the Democratic nomination to run unopposed for a subsequent full two-year term showed a tight race between Detroit City Council President Brenda Jones and former state Rep. Rashida Tlaib, who, if elected, would be the first Muslim woman in Congress.
 Westland Mayor Bill Wild had the fewest votes, but his and surrounding communities were among those that hadn’t reported yet.

 With no Republicans or any third-party candidates running, the seat will remain in Democratic hands.